 Csői Miklós became its new owner.
 Csői Miklós murdered his own brother and King Matthias took away Csővár from him in January 1470.
 The king gifted it to the Nézsai family.
 Later, Csővár was pledged to Parlagi György in 1474.
-When Parlagi died in 1486, the castle became the property of the illegitimate son of King Matthias, Corvin János, in 1486.
-The king wanted to make him the wealthiest aristocrat of Hungary, that was the reason why he gave him many possessions.
+When Parlagi died in 1486, the castle became the property of the illegitimate son of King Matthias, Corvin János.
+The king wanted to make him the wealthiest aristocrat in Hungary, that was the reason why he gave him many possessions.
 Yet, Baron Ráskai Balázs took it from him in 1496.
 He was the one who had the castle turned into a comfortable Renaissance fortification.

 After the taking of Buda in 1541, the castles of Nógrád county were endangered so Lord Bebek Ferenc, the current owner of Csővár reinforced the castle and made it stronger against the modern firearms.
-Still, the castle didn’t represent a serious power among the chain of Borderland castles.
+Still, the castle didn’t represent a serious power in the chain of Borderland castles.
 The castle may have looked like this:

 It was the valiant but infamous Lord Bebek Ferenc who seized the castle around 1523 whose ownership was confirmed by King Ferdinand in 1544.
-When Nógrád castle fell in 1544 and two years later the castle of Szanda was taken as well, the defenders of Csővár got between two hostile forts.
-We know about its terrible situation from a letter that the captain of Csővár had written to King Ferdinand in 1550.
+When Nógrád castle fell in 1544, two years later the castle of Szanda castle was taken as well, and the defenders of Csővár got between two hostile forts.
+We know about its terrible situation from a letter that the captain of Csővár had written to King Habsburg Ferdinand in 1550.
 In 1552, the castle was overrun by a smaller Ottoman unit and it was taken by the conquerors: the Hungarian garrison gave it up without a fight.